danshapero/sigma/README.md

 SiGMA
 =====

 Sparse Graph and Matrix Algebra Library: the "i" is there to have a nice acronym.
+An old version of this library was called fempack before I came up with the snappy new name.

 This is a library for performing operations on graphs and matrices.
 It is implemented in Fortran 2003, with bindings for C and the accompanying family of languages.